Clement-LVD/codexplor/README.md

 ## Short Example

-1. Constitute your ‘corpus’ of local files and/or urls, eventually from a github repo with
+1. List the project’ files path and/or urls, eventually from a github repo with
     ![.](https://img.shields.io/badge/%7BMethod%7D-bold?style=flat&logoColor=black&logoSize=2&label=get-github-raw-filespath()&labelColor=green&color=black)

 2. Compute a Citations Network by passing files path and/or urls to